Bargain backyard makeovers: before and after

 After: a community space

-Now, their communal yard offers pretty bunting, planters made from old tyres, seating areas for social distanced chats and even artwork handmade by each homeowner.
-The ultimate example of how a global pandemic can bring people closer together, Berrington Community Gardens is as heartwarming as it is inspiring.
+Now, their communal yard offers pretty bunting, planters made from old tyres, seating areas and even artwork handmade by each homeowner.
+The ultimate example of how the global pandemic brought people closer together, Berrington Community Gardens is as heartwarming as it is inspiring.
 "It’s amazing what you can do with a bit of time and imagination," says Kate.

 Loved this?
-Check out these amazing real home makeovers
+Follow us on Facebook for more amazing real home makeovers

 Comments